Dress is that of typical ranch hand. He has tanned skin due to the amount of time he spends outdoors.

 Just like his brothers, he is also a bit of a ladies' man.

 Can be a bit secretive and when necessary emotionless (tends to play his cards to his chest).
 He can be very intolerant of those who do the wrong thing (justice minded).
+If he feels that there something wrong he will say something.

 Ranch Hand at various ranches.
 Has been working at a ranch outside Medicine Bow for over four years.